luolluol/docs.influxdata.com/content/chronograf/v1.5/guides/live_leaderboard.md

 2. Restart Kapacitor, using the updated configuration file, so that the UDP listener service starts.

-The following simple `bash` script will be used to generate random score sample data that we can use to test it without messing with the real game servers.
+The following `bash` script generates random score sample data that we can use to test it without messing with the real game servers.

 ```bash
 #!/bin/bash